Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Discussion

+\textbf{Formal Verification and AI-Driven Compliance Checking:} It is easy to start using GenAI tools; however, maximizing the potential can be challenging \wlcite{Saarinen24}.
+Moreover, it might be difficult to control the tools, and results need to be checked, as practitioners can easily accept suggestions relying on AI as an oracle.
+Still, there were observed limits of GenAI to complex tasks with resulting products in less usable \wlcite{Saarinen24}.
+This leads to comprehension issues, which we mentioned with challenges to generate UML-like models or diagrams to guide developers on explainability.
+The correctness, completeness, and effectiveness of the generated code are open to improvement \wlcite{Sharma24},\glcite{Martelli23}.
+Similar to the mentions in white literature, formal verification or result validation is a worthy direction of research.

-\textbf{Replacement of human experts:} AI replacing humans can be approached once we overcome trust and establish evaluation metrics.
-For instance, Prakash \cite{Prakash24} suggests GenAI helps developers by that 25\% to write code efficiently, fix bugs, and improve software quality.
-However, it is important to be aware of the challenges and ethical considerations associated with GenAI \cite{Paradkar23}.
+\textbf{Replacement of Human Experts:} Literature often mentions that the discipline will move towards a field where human experts manage projects, where GenAI agents can prototype or deliver tasks for them to manage \wlcite{Saarinen24}.
+This suggests the opportunity for research on AI tools for project management.
+AI replacing humans can be approached once we overcome trust and establish evaluation metrics.
+For instance, Prakash \glcite{Prakash24} suggests GenAI helps developers by that 25\% to write code efficiently, fix bugs, and improve software quality.
+GenAI, as a tool for architects, is not a replacement \glcite{Chandraraj23,Data23}, as it is not yet ready, lacking in complex business contexts, and failing in subjective judgment, business intuition, and personal accountability.
+Apart from this, Fujitsu \glcite{Fujitsu25} recognizes the need for interactive capabilities to verify current application specifications and assess the impact of source code changes.
+However, it is important to be aware of the challenges and ethical considerations associated with GenAI \glcite{Paradkar23}.
 AI algorithms are trained on data, and this data can be biased.
 This bias can be reflected in the output of AI models.
 GenAI tools can make mistakes, and they should not be used to replace human judgment.
 It is also essential to consider the ethical implications of AI-generated architectural patterns and designs before using them.

-\textbf{Project management by human experts:} Literature often mentions that the discipline will move towards a field where human experts manage projects where GenAI agents can prototype or deliver tasks for them to manage \cite{Saarinen24}.
-This suggests the opportunity for research on AI tools for project management.

-\textbf{Focus on cross-team decentralized collaboration with AI:} Future vision must be elaborated on human-centered cross-team collaboration.
-For instance, in microservices, we deal with a lot of co-changes that involve various teams \cite{Lelovic2024}.
-One cannot ignore the fact that most current systems run on decentralized architecture connecting codebases where consistency is essential when changes take place to limit ripple effects.
-Moreover, many issues emerging from the GenAI impact are caused by the neglect of the socio-technical problems and human needs and values \cite{Saarinen24}.
-Could GenAI facilitate communication across teams when co-changes must take place?
-Chandraraj \cite{Chandraraj23} suggest that GenAI might overlook team dynamics and organizational culture in its architectural suggestions.
-For example, it might propose a complex solution without considering the team's abilities or the availability of developers with technical skills.
-It could also suggest a solution that technically works but doesn't align with the organization’s broader objectives.